A Journey in Backward Design

 A group of teens at my school are about to embark on a learning adventure, and I’ll be their guide.
-Like learning to walk, it will require effort, may be at times uncomfortable and learners may even fail at first.
+Like learning to walk, it will require effort, and at times may be uncomfortable.
+Learners may even fail at first.
 But, with perseverance they will learn.
-These students may not actually have a burning desire to know the German language, some might, but it’s more likely they just don’t want to learn language in a traditional classroom where they feel disconnected from the subject.
+These students may not actually have a burning desire to know the German language, some might, but it’s more likely they just don’t want to learn a language in a traditional classroom where they feel disconnected from the subject.
 Teachers get it.
 We know how kids feel, but we don’t always have the freedom to change the course at its foundation.

-As their guide I’ll lead students to view language as a doorway to discover knowledge about culture through another language.
-Secretly I hope they learn something greater, another life lesson, that through their own curiosity they can push the limits of learning and seek understanding, even when they don’t speak the language.
+As their guide, I’ll lead students to view language as a doorway to discover knowledge about culture through another language.
+Secretly I hope they learn something more significant, another life lesson, that through their own curiosity they can push the limits of learning and seek to understand, even when they don’t speak the language.

 Making Nontraditional Learning fit into Traditional Expectations